gwolfis/f5-atc-workshop/docs/module_1/task1_1.rst

     :align: center
     :scale: 60%

-Step 2: In the Remote Desktop Connection popup select ‘Connect’.
-Ignore the warning that the identity could not be verified and click ‘Yes’.
+Step 2: In the Remote Desktop Connection popup select **‘Connect’**.
+Ignore the warning that the identity could not be verified and click **‘Yes’**.
 Step 3: Login to Ubuntu with ``f5student/f5student123``.

 .. image:: ../png/module1/task1_1_p2.png